Skip to main content

 MR is an overlay of synthetic content on a real-life image.
 Though similar to AR, the mixed version sees digital elements interacting with those in the real world.

-Healthcare could be a key adopter of MR. Microsoft’s ‘Hololens’ device is being used within University College London to generate anatomical holograms for the planning of complicated procedures.
+Healthcare could be a key adopter of MR. Microsoft’s ‘Hololens’ device, which is being used within University College London to generate anatomical holograms for the planning of complicated procedures.
 Of interest to developers could be floating user interfaces which allow for the manipulation of data via hand motions.
 These would utilise MR to connect information with an operator.
 Below you can see how Hololens can aid retailers, used as a handy tool for in-store inventory management.

 Conclusion